Medication-Assisted Treatment (MAT) in Ohio

-Beginning the addiction recovery process can be incredibly difficult when you’re struggling with intense cravings and other withdrawal symptoms.
-Fortunately, rehab centers like The Recovery Village Columbus offer medication-assisted treatment that can help you stop using substances like opioids or alcohol and learn how to remain sober.
+Beginning the addiction recovery process can be incredibly difficult when struggling with intense cravings and other withdrawal symptoms.
+Fortunately, rehab centers like The Recovery Village Columbus offer medication-assisted treatment to help you stop using substances like opioids or alcohol and learn how to remain sober.

 MAT is important in helping to prevent relapse, which is common in recovery.
 As part of a comprehensive rehab care plan, MAT can help fight cravings that might otherwise trigger a relapse, helping you maintain your long-term recovery from opioids or alcohol.

-Quitting drinking can be very taxing on your body.
-This is because alcohol impacts many facets of your brain and body’s chemical balance.
+Quitting drinking can be very taxing, and medications may be needed to help restore normalcy for the brain and body.
+This is because alcohol impacts many facets of your brain and the body’s chemical balance.
 When you drink, the brain releases dopamine, a feel-good chemical in the brain’s reward pathway.
-Alcohol also causes your brain to release the relaxing chemical gamma-aminobutyric acid (GABA), which slows down the brain’s activity and causes sedation.
+Alcohol also causes your brain to release the relaxing chemical gamma-aminobutyric acid (GABA), which slows the brain’s activity and causes sedation.

-When you drink excessively for a long time, your brain adapts to the extra dopamine and GABA.
-This means that when you suddenly stop drinking, you can get alcohol withdrawal symptoms.
 MAT for alcohol abuse helps you stay sober by easing your body’s response to the absence of alcohol.
-To prevent side effects, the medications are started after detox is complete and your system is free of alcohol.
+To prevent side effects, medications are started after the medical detox is complete and your system is free of alcohol.

-The Food and Drug Administration has approved three drugs for treating chemical imbalances that result from chronic heavy alcohol abuse.
-These drugs are naltrexone, disulfiram and acamprosate, and they work by reducing withdrawal symptoms or reducing dopamine’s feel-good effects.
+The Food and Drug Administration has approved several drugs for treating chemical imbalances that result from chronic heavy alcohol abuse.
+These drugs include naltrexone and acamprosate, which work by reducing withdrawal symptoms or reducing dopamine’s feel-good effects.

-Naltrexone (ReVia, Vivitrol) is an opioid-receptor antagonist that is often prescribed to people in recovery from alcohol abuse.
-The drug is available as a daily oral tablet and as a long-acting monthly injectable.
+Naltrexone (ReVia, Vivitrol) is an opioid-receptor antagonist often prescribed to people in recovery from alcohol abuse.
+The drug is available as a daily oral tablet and a long-acting monthly injectable.
 Naltrexone is most effective in those who have stopped drinking and need assistance staying sober.

 The drug works by reducing the pleasurable effects of drinking.
-When you take naltrexone, your brain doesn’t release as much of the feel-good chemical dopamine when you have a drink.
+When you take naltrexone, your brain doesn’t release as much of the feel-good chemical dopamine when you drink.

 Acamprosate (Campral) is a medication that comes as an oral tablet you take three times a day.
-The drug helps you stay sober by lesseningalcohol withdrawal symptoms.
-It accomplishes this by reducing the amount of a chemical called glutamate in the brain.
+The drug helps you stay sober by lessening alcohol withdrawal symptoms.
+It accomplishes this by reducing the amount of a brain chemical called glutamate.